cyansmiles/php-image-folder-to-xml/README.md

 This is nothing amazing, but so far it seems to work well.
 Anyways, I created this for an image gallery (currently I am using PlusGallery) to pull all the images (and info) for any folder.
 This is still a work in progress, but this part is working fine.
 I can see it may have many other uses.

-FYI, one problem I had to overcome was that I am using PHP 5.2.1 (old server) and it will not work with SimpleXML Functions so I used the DomDocument.
+FYI, one problem I had to solve was I am using PHP 5.2.1 (on an older server) and it will not work with SimpleXML (PHP) Functions so I used found a way to use DomDocument functions (PHP) instead.
+Most people would have done this with SimpleXML.
+I just did not have it available.

 Also, FYI, I set this up to work on the same server as the PHP code so I used PHP to get the location the domain automatically.
 You dont need to put it (in case you do a lot of sites).

 This is easy to use, just update these files.
 This is what tells the code what folder to look in.
 I played around with putting this as the index.php file in the folder instead updating the code, but that means more explaining.
 In this case, I felt using URLs is better becasue I can get the location in a data varible via JQuery (which will reference this file).
 That is the plan at least.